Corey Vereen

-Corey Allen Vereen (born June 15, 1995) is an American football defensive end who is currently a free agent.
+Corey Allen Vereen (born June 15, 1995) is an American former football defensive end.
 He played college football at Tennessee.

 Early years

 Vereen attended and played high school football at West Orange High School in Winter Garden, Florida.

 College career

 Vereen attended and played college football at Tennessee from 2013–2016 under head coach Butch Jones.
 As a freshman, he had 13 total tackles, one sack, and one pass defensed in the 2013 season.
 As a sophomore, he had 23 total tackles, 1.5 sacks, and one fumble recovery (which came against Alabama).
 As a junior, he had 39 total tackles, 3.5 sacks, and one pass defensed.
 As a senior, he had 36 total tackles, seven sacks, three pass defensed, and two fumble recoveries.
 One of his fumble recoveries was a touchdown after quarterback Jacob Eason was hit by Derek Barnett in the endzone in the game against Georgia.